 , and antioxidant compound, have each been tested in a single study and found to improve sleep -- however neither study was placebo-controlled.

 For more information, see the Encyclopedia article about Insomnia

-, which provides information about information about lemon balm, skullcap and kava and other proposed supplements for sleep.
+, which provides information about information about other proposed supplements for sleep.

-Also, be aware that some supplements may make it more difficult to fall asleep or stay asleep.
+The following supplement may make it more difficult to fall asleep or stay asleep:

 In addition to the obvious culprits - such as energy drinks

 , weight loss supplements

 products which contain caffeine and/or other stimulants - supplements such as red yeast rice